oi-analytics/direct-damages-workflow/README.md

 ## To do

-- Code to aggregate and finalise outputs
+- [ ] Code to spatially aggregate and finalise outputs
-- Code to make pivot tables of results
+- [ ] Code to make deliverable pivot tables of results
-- Separate hazard pre-processing into its own workflow
+- [x] Separate hazard pre-processing into its own workflow
-- Add scripts for figures
+- [ ] (Optional) Add scripts for figures
-- Option to interpolate to design standards
+- [ ] Option to interpolate to design standards
-- More investigation simpson vs trapezoidal rule for expected value calculations
+- [ ] More investigation simpson vs trapezoidal rule for expected value calculations
-- Verify intersections.linestrings.unsplit() index matching logic
+- [ ] Verify intersections.linestrings.unsplit() index matching logic
+- [ ] Document the `exactextract` for polygons and add more damage metric functions.